Hongcun: History and city planning

 The village is arranged in the shape of an ox with the nearby hill (Leigang Hill) interpreted as the head, and two trees standing on it as the horns.
 Four bridges across the Jiyin stream can be seen as the legs whilst the houses of the village form the body.
 Inside the “body”, the Jiyin stream represents the intestines and various lakes such as the “South Lake” (Nanhu) form the other internal organs.
 A 400-year-old waterway connects each residential household to the two water sources in the town, with most of the streets built alongside them.
 These streets are paved with original Yi County granite.
-The usual residences of the town contain a central courtyard surrounded by symmetrical bays of rooms, although there are much larger and more private houses for the weather citizens.
+The usual residences of the town contain a central courtyard surrounded by symmetrical bays of rooms, although there are much larger and more private houses for the wealthier citizens.

 Transportation

 Buses are available from Huangshan Bus Station.
 There are also buses from Tangkou Bus Station to Hongcun.
 Tangkou Bus Station is at the foot of Huangshan Scenic Area.